 The Army Substance Abuse Program is responsible for strengthening the overall fitness and effectiveness of the workforce to conserve manpower, and to enhance the combat readiness of Soldiers, the effectiveness of DA Civilians, and the quality of life for retirees and Family members.

 The Education Services Division is responsible for providing Army Continuing Education System (ACES) Programs and Services that promote and enhance personal growth, professional development and operational readiness of the III corps and Fort Hood Community.

-The Soldier For Life - Transition Assistance Program is responsible for providing transition assistance, employment life skills training and public/private sector employer connection to all separating Soldiers, retirees, DoD Civilian employees in a reduction in force/retiring status and their Families.
-SFL – TAP is a Commander’s program and a Soldier’s responsibility.
+The Transition Assistance Program (TAP) is responsible for providing transition assistance, employment life skills training and public/private sector employer connection to all separating Soldiers, retirees, DoD Civilian employees in a reduction in force/retiring status and their Families.
+TAP is a Commander’s program and a Soldier’s responsibility.

 The Workforce Development Program oversees a structured resident and nonresident Civilian Leadership Development Program fully supported by the command for supervisors, team leaders and employees; manages the Orientation for New Employees Program (ONE) and Garrison Employee Wellness and Civilian Fitness Program.